Looking after our Planet lesson plan

 MAIN TEACHING:

-Now let’s keep the same situation, but instead of this gift being a football (or whatever) it is now the whole world!
+Now, let’s look at a similar situation, but instead of this little gift, it is now the whole world!

 Christians believe that God created the world for us, and that includes everyone before us and everyone after us.

-So we have a responsibility to keep the world in good condition so that other people coming after us can enjoy it too.
+So we have a responsibility, while we are alive, to keep the world in good condition so that other people coming after us can enjoy it too.

 They would not be happy to receive a wrecked world from us!